Singapore Privacy Statement

 What does this Privacy Statement do?

-This Global Privacy Statement (“Statement”) explains Aon’s information processing practices.
+This Singapore Privacy Statement (“Statement”) explains Aon’s information processing practices.
 This Statement applies to any personal information you provide to Aon and any personal information we collect from other sources, unless you are provided a more specific privacy statement at the time of data collection.
 This Statement does not apply to your use of any third-party sites linked to from this website or any websites which have their own privacy notices.

 This Statement aims to help you understand our personal data collection, usage and disclosure practices by explaining:

-GLOBAL PRIVACY STATEMENT
+SINGAPORE PRIVACY STATEMENT

 - Who is responsible for your information?